moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/004_compliance_adherence_checks.md

 We need to offer compliance tools to enable our customers to know if they adhere to certain rules, standards, regulations, and guidelines.
-For this we need to create compliance adherence checks within GitLab that can be related to the software development standards in the industry.
+For this we need to create compliance adherence checks within GitLab that can be related to the software development standards, frameworks, regulations or laws in the industry.

 ## Approach